Keyboard shortcuts

 People use spreadsheets for:

-• Keeping track of money (budgets).
+• Budgets: Keeping track of pocket money or how much a party costs.

 Formulas: The Magic of Spreadsheets

 To make a spreadsheet do math, you use something called a formula.
 A formula always starts with an equals sign (=).
-For example, if you want to add the numbers in cell A1 and A2, you would type =A1+A2.

 Questions